o-ran-sc/ric-plt-lib-rmr/docs/overview.rst

 The Route Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The library is supplied with a route table which maps message
+The library must be given a route table which maps message
 numbers to endpoint groups such that each time a message of
 type T is sent, the message is delivered to one member of
 each group associated with T. For example, message type 2